ronickg/react-native-node-api/docs/AUTO-LINKING.md

 # Auto-linking

-The `react-native-node-api-modules` package (sometimes referred to as "the host package") has mechanisms to automatically find and link prebuilt binaries with Node-API modules.
+The `react-native-node-api` package (sometimes referred to as "the host package") has mechanisms to automatically find and link prebuilt binaries with Node-API modules.

 When auto-linking, prebuilt binaries are copied (sometimes referred to as vendored) from dependencies of the app into the host package.
 As they're copied, they get renamed to avoid conflicts in naming as the library files across multiple dependency packages will be sharing a namespace when building the app.